Shrinivas Ramasubramanian

 Shrinivas Ramasubramanian*,

-Project under SeDriCa: Autonomous Vehicle Developement, IIT Bombay , 2019
+Project under SeDriCa: Autonomous Vehicle Development, IIT Bombay, 2019

-This work involves the use of an encoder decoder architecture CNN for semantic segmentation of the image.
-We took inspiration from LinkNet for the same and trained our model oon both the mapillary dataset and the Berkley Deep Drive dataset.
+This work involves the use of an encoder-decoder architecture CNN for semantic segmentation of the image.
+We took inspiration from LinkNet and trained our model on both the Mapillary dataset and the Berkeley Deep Drive dataset.

 Image Super Resolution